bromne/typescript-optional/README.md

 // map a payload with the given mapper which returns value wrapped with Optional type. let powerIfPositive: (x: Number) => Optional<Number>
     = x => (x > 0) ?
 Optional.ofNonNull(x * x) : Optional.empty();
+let numberOptional: Optional<number> = Optional.ofNullable(/* some optional value: null | number */)

-optional.flatMap(value => powerIfPositive(value));
+numberOptional.flatMap(value => powerIfPositive(value));

+// return this if this is present, return the given another optional otherwise. let another: Optional<string> = Optional.ofNullable(/* ... */);
+optional.or(another);

-// retrieve a payload if this is present, return the given value or else. optional.orElse("bar");
+// retrieve a payload if this is present, return the given value otherwise. optional.orElse("bar");

-// retrieve a payload if this is present, return a value supplied by the given function or else. optional.orElseGet(() => "bar");
+// retrieve a payload if this is present, return a value supplied by the given function otherwise. optional.orElseGet(() => "bar");

-// retrieve a payload if this is present, throws an exception supplied by the given function or else. optional.orElseThrow(() => new Error());
+// retrieve a payload if this is present, throws an exception supplied by the given function otherwise. optional.orElseThrow(() => new Error());
 ```